 Note

 Access diagnostic logs

-To access the console logs generated from inside your application code in App Service, turn on diagnostics logging by running the following command in the Azure CLI:
+To access the console logs generated from inside your application code in App Service, turn on diagnostic logging by running the following command in Cloud Shell:

 az webapp log config --resource-group <resource-group-name> --name <app-name> --docker-container-logging filesystem --level Verbose

-Possible values for --level are: Error, Warning, Info, and Verbose.
+Possible values for --level are Error, Warning, Info, and Verbose.
 Each subsequent level includes the previous level.
-For example: Error includes only error messages, and Verbose includes all messages.
+For example, Error includes only error messages.
+Verbose includes all messages.

-Once diagnostic logging is turned on, run the following command to see the log stream:
+After you turn on diagnostic logging, run the following command to see the log stream:

 az webapp log tail --resource-group <resource-group-name> --name <app-name>

-If you don't see console logs immediately, check again in 30 seconds.
+If console logs don't appear immediately, check again in 30 seconds.

+Note